A year ago, simply finding a photograph of Lee Jae-yong was tricky.

-He had just been elected to the board at Samsung Electronics, and one of the few images we could trace showed him as a younger man, smiling, with a name badge clipped to a preppy lilac V-neck sweater.
+He had just been elected to the board at Samsung Electronics, and one of the few images available showed him as a younger man, smiling, with a name badge clipped to a lilac V-neck sweater.

-There are no shortages of pictures now, but smiles and upbeat knitwear are in limited supply.
-In one striking image, he wears handcuffs, flanked by police.
+There is no shortage of pictures now, but smiles and upbeat knitwear were in limited supply.

 Who is Lee Jae-yong?

-The 48-year-old, also known as Jay Y Lee, is the son of Lee Kun-hee, chairman of Samsung Group, Korea's largest conglomerate.
+The 49-year-old, also known as Jay Y Lee, is the son of Lee Kun-hee, chairman of Samsung Group, Korea's largest conglomerate.
 He is also the grandson of Samsung founder Lee Byung-chul.

-Studying a degree in Seoul before completing a doctorate at Harvard Business School, he has been groomed to take over the firm.
+With a degree from South Korea's top university and a doctorate from Harvard Business School, he has been groomed to take over the family firm.